SoftwareAG/c8y-docs/content/edge/configuration-bundle/configuring-microservices.md

 layout: redirect
 ---

-Microservices are server-side applications which may be used to extend the {{< product-c8y-iot >}} Edge platform with customer-specific functionality.
+Microservices are server-side web apps which may be used to extend the {{< product-c8y-iot >}} Edge platform with customer-specific functionality.
 For more information, see [Microservice SDK](/microservice-sdk/introduction/).
 When you enable or disable the microservice feature, the Device simulator microservice also gets enabled or disabled.
 To use the Device simulator, add the **Simulator** permission.
 For more information, see [Global roles](/users-guide/administration/#a-nameglobalaglobal-roles).

 For more information about Device simulator, see [Working with simulators](/users-guide/device-management/#simulator).